UNCLASSIFIED (U)

 a.
 Post recommendations regarding requests for clemency, pardon, amnesty, or release of a prisoner on humanitarian grounds or for other reasons believed to be compelling are essential.
 The Department recognizes that policy guidance on this subject in the Foreign Affairs Manual cannot cover all new situations with which posts are confronted.
 The discussion in this appendix is not intended to be all-inclusive.
 We must be flexible and find creative approaches to sensitive and often fast-moving circumstances.

 b.
-Prior approval by the Department is required, except in emergency situations where post must act immediately to safeguard our citizens, before a post makes any request for clemency, pardon, amnesty, or release of a prisoner on humanitarian grounds or other reasons believed to be compelling.
+Except in emergency situations where post must act immediately to safeguard our citizens, prior approval by the CA/OCS leadership is required, before a post makes any request for clemency, pardon, amnesty, or release of a prisoner on humanitarian grounds or other reasons believed to be compelling.
 Department consideration and coordination is critical to ensure that any interventions by the United States are fully warranted, are being pursued in limited and comparable circumstances, are likely to have a productive impact, and would not, if pursued by a foreign government against the United States in a comparable situation, be seen as unwarranted political interference in a legitimate judicial process.
+Any call for humanitarian release should be undertaken following prior post action to flag and advocate repeatedly on the underlying issues to the government of the receiving state with little or no improvement to the prisoner's situation and/or condition.

 c.
 In a critical emergency, the CA/OCS Duty Officer is available 24/7, and can arrange a conference call with post, senior Consular Affairs officials, the regional bureau, the L Duty Officer, and other appropriate bureaus.

 d.
-For cases that do not require after-hours action, after receipt of post’s cable setting forth post observations and conclusions, CA/OCS/ACS will coordinate with the regional bureau and other appropriate functional bureaus a fact-based review, considering the totality of circumstances and the potential for the accused to receive a fair judicial review, taking our lead from post recommendations.
-The Office of the Legal Advisor for Consular Affairs (L/CA) will coordinate legal review.
+For cases that do not require after-hours action, post should send a cable outlining the facts of the case, the actions post has already taken to raise the issues with the government of the receiving state, the reasons that would warrant a Department call for release on humanitarian grounds, and post's recommendation whether CA/OCS should approve such an action.
+After receipt of post’s cable setting forth post observations and conclusions, CA/OCS/ACS will coordinate with the regional bureau and other appropriate functional bureaus a fact-based review, considering the totality of circumstances and the potential of a call for humanitarian release to get the intended relief or relief for pressing underlying issues outlined (such as appropriate critical, life-saving medical care) The Office of the Assistant Legal Adviser for Consular Affairs (L/CA/POG/GC) will coordinate legal review.

 7 FAM 420 Appendix A Humanitarian Grounds